 Fresh fruit bunches (FFB) from the plantations are offloaded daily at the factory's offloading bay.
 This ramp can contain up to 600 tonnes of FFB.
 Before offloading, the fruit is weighed at the electronic weighbridge at the entrance gate.

 From the offloading bay, the FFB fall into cages on a rail system.
-These cages are pulled into a horizontal steriliser, where during a 90 minutes steaming process, the fruits are sterilised to prevent further acidification of the oil.
+These cages are pulled into a horizontal sterilizer, where during a 90 minutes steaming process, the fruits are sterilized to prevent further acidification of the oil.

 The empty fruit bunches (EFB) are recycled in the plantation.

 When the oil leaves the screw press it contains water, sand and impurities.
 During a process of static de-sanding and decanting, most of the impurities in the oil are removed in a centrifugal oil purifier.
 The last traces of oil in the effluent are recovered in a centrifugal sludge separator.